jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 message delivery along with persistent message queues can be configured.
 From a Spring Boot application’s perspective, this simply appears as
 <em>Look-Aside Caching</em>, but all the logistics of data replication
-and sharing between the sites over WAN is managed by VMware GemFire.
+and sharing between the sites over WAN is managed by [vmware-gemfire-name].
 </p>

 You can imagine that having data redundantly distributed geographical is